Ivar the Boneless

-The leader of the Viking force, Ivar the Boneless, disappeared from records.
-It is thought that he may have died, gone to Ireland or possibly returned to Scandinavia.
+, leader of the Great Heathen army, disappeared from the records.
+He may have died or returned to Scandinavia.

 870 (28th December)